-- 1. Place your motorcycle in an upright position on a firm, level surface. - 2.
-Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark.
+- Place your vehicle in an upright position on a firm, level surface.
+Front Check that the brake fluid reservoir - is horizontal and that the fluid level is above the LOWER level mark.

 Rear Check that the brake fluid reservoir is horizontal and that the fluid level is between the LOWER level and UPPER level marks